 The opening section of the DFS regulations states in no uncertain terms that “identity management” is one of the pillars of a viable financial system in the digital era.
 To this end, Section 500.12 requires MFA be applied for accessing internal company networks from an external network.
 It also calls for MFA or similar security tools for any engagement with private information such as identification or financial details, even when accessed from within the organization’s network.

 What this means for businesses operating in New York, is that organizations will need to adopt authentication tools to guarantee higher levels of security for personal identity.
 Only in this way can companies hope to achieve compliance with DFS’s new standards.

-Perfect Timing for a Shift in Authe
+Perfect Timing for a Paradigm Shift in Authentication

 While multi-factor tools have been around for a while, the industry has been slow in adopting them.

 This has been due to a variety of factors, not the least of which is a poor integration of user experience, or UX, on many new platforms.

 One the one hand, companies want to offer efficient UX in order to achieve smooth operations for employees and unfettered access for clients.
 At the same time, banks and other financial institutions, with the billions of dollars of assets they safeguard, have had to contend with the security reality and the need to integrate additional layers for identity protection.